Why Should I Care About Compliance?

 • Data Security Extends to Your Supply Chain: If your vendor handles customer data, payment information, or other sensitive financial details, their security is your security.
 A weak link in their chain becomes a weak link in yours, which can expose you to significant cyber risks, despite your own security being strong.

-• Operational Continuity: A vendor’s non-compliance can lead to disruptions in their services, which directly impacts your back-office operations.
+• Operational Continuity: A vendor’s non-compliance can lead to disruptions in their services, which directly impact your back-office operations.
 If a critical software provider goes offline due to regulatory issues, the ripple effect on your daily tasks could be immense.

 • Reputational Risk: A vendor’s missteps, particularly those involving data breaches or unethical practices, can tarnish your institution’s reputation by association.
 Customers don’t differentiate between your organization and your service providers when trust is broken.